 Parents

 Managers who devote time to coaching and managing your child do so on a voluntary basis.
-Help them by doing the following:
+Help them by doing the following

+Please always be respectful and considerate of your child's manager.

 If your child is going to miss a game or training, give the manager as much notice as possible.